JieyuWu/ToyotaMod/Chevy-Bolt.md

 ----work in progress (8/6/20)-----

-7. Do $sudo apt install scons
+7. Do $sudo apt install scons cython
-8. Do $pip3 install cython

 ????